camerose/camerose.github.io/_posts/2020-03-23-github-tutorial.md

 ### Glossary
-+ **Branch**: a version of the codebase that you want to keep separate from the main branch +**Commit**: to save a checkpoint in your code (this does NOT push the code to remote, so it’s not backed up after you commit)
++ **Branch**: a version of the codebase that you want to keep separate from the main branch
++ **Commit**: to save a checkpoint in your code (this does NOT push the code to remote, so it’s not backed up after you commit)
-+**Diff**: the differences between two files +**Fork**: create a new version of a project for yourself +**.gitignore**: a file in your repository which tells git which files to leave untracked +**Local**: files and code that you have on the computer that you’re working on +**Merge**: to combine two branches into one
++ **Diff**: the differences between two files
++ **Fork**: create a new version of a project for yourself
++ **.gitignore**: a file in your repository which tells git which files to leave untracked
++ **Local**: files and code that you have on the computer that you’re working on
++ **Merge**: to combine two branches into one
-+**Merge conflict**: two files that you’re trying to merge have incompatibilities that you need to handle.
++ **Merge conflict**: two files that you’re trying to merge have incompatibilities that you need to handle.
 You need to either choose one of the files or manually combine them into a single file.
-+**Pull**: to bring code from the remote repository to your local machine +**Push**: to bring code from your local machine to the remote repository +**Remote**: files and code that are saved in GitHub, but not on the computer that you’re using +**Repository**: a collection of files stored on GitHub, sort of a folder +**Upstream**: a remote repository that is common to all people working on the project.
++ **Pull**: to bring code from the remote repository to your local machine
++ **Push**: to bring code from your local machine to the remote repository
++ **Remote**: files and code that are saved in GitHub, but not on the computer that you’re using
++ **Repository**: a collection of files stored on GitHub, sort of a folder
++ **Upstream**: a remote repository that is common to all people working on the project.
 This is where you fork from.